alexwlchan/books.alexwlchan.net/README.md

 -   `vfd serve` builds the site locally, and serves it on <http://localhost:5959>.
     When the source files change, it rebuilds the site.

+-   `vfd build` does a one-off build of the site.

--   `vfd deploy` builds the HTML pages, and uploads them to Netlify.
+-   `vfd deploy` does a one-off build of the site, then uploads it to Netlify.

 The tool is very [situated] and unlikely to be useful to anybody else, but there might be some ideas that you can use elsewhere.